MiracleMark35/C-DSA/POT.md

 So BuildHeap calls Heapify on all non-leaf nodes, starting from the last parent and moving up to the root.

 This ensures the entire array becomes a valid heap.

+# ✅ Analogy
+Heapify(node) = make sure the box at this level is correctly placed relative to the boxes below it.

+BuildHeap = start from the bottom rows and fix each box upward so the whole pyramid is stable.

+HeapSort = repeatedly remove the top box, replace it with the last box, and fix the pyramid again.